 We found 5 cardiologists who accept Humana Platinum HMO near Statesboro, GA.

-Dr. Ajay Jain specializes in adult cardiology.
-He honors Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
-Dr. Jain graduated from Goa Medical College.
+Dr. David Nabert specializes in adult cardiology and cardiac electrophysiology (heart rhythm) and practices in Statesboro, GA.
+Dr. Nabert is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+He graduated from UMDNJ-New Jersey Medical School.

 Conditions / Treatments